 1920’s and 1930’s Wedding Veils

-Characteristic of the twenties and thirties was the stunning birdcage veil, typically adorned with lace and beading.
+Characteristic of the vintage trends of the twenties and thirties was the stunning birdcage veil, typically adorned with lace and beading.

 The sinamay base (stiff woven fabric) sits to one side of the head, with the veil covering one eye, and usually finishes just above the nose.